 EXPLORER, HOST & DIRECTOR

 J.J.
-Kelley a twice Emmy-nominated director, is a producer and correspondent for National Geographic Channel’s flagship documentary series, EXPLORER.
+Kelley is an Emmy-nominated filmmaker and explorer focusing on issues of conservation and wildlife crime.
 He's also the host of the Travel Channel series, "Off the Map," which investigate some of history's greatest adventures gone wrong.
-Three of his documentaries have been featured on the cover of National Geographic Magazine.
+Three of Kelley’s documentaries have been featured on the cover of National Geographic magazine, including the Emmy-nominated “Warlords of Ivory,” and he is a producer and correspondent for National Geographic Channel’s flagship documentary series, “EXPLORER.”